wp-plugins/catablog/readme.txt

 6. CataBlog is now localized for Español.

 == Changelog ==

+= 1.4 =
+* New: CataBlog Sidebar Widget for displaying your catalogs.
+* New: CataBlog Category Sidebar Widget for displaying your catalog's categories.
+* New: CataBlog Category ShortCode and PHP Function for better theme integration and easier setup.
+* Fix: Import script properly updates entries with a matching id.
+* Fix: Import script is more verbose when errors occur.

 = 1.3.2 =
 * New: Navigation options allow for changing the link labels and position in paginated catalogs.